 Today Nwankwo is pursuing his dream of becoming a professional actor, writer, comedian, and all-around creative.
 He is owner of BoomN Productions based in Atlanta, Georgia.
 Through the arts he hopes to continue his mission of being a voice for issues that are dear to him such as ending systemic racism.
 Nwankwo operates on a foundation of faith and worships as a member of The dReam Center Church.
 He encourages others to use their gifts to educate and inspire positive social change.

-Nwankwo will spend the next year representing The Global Citizen Collective and serving as a change champion for the organization’s Collective Good initiative which aims to increase awareness and inspire action through education and advocacy of the United Nations’ Sustainable Development Goals (SDGs).
+Nwankwo will spend the next year representing TGC Collective and serving as a change champion for the organization’s Collective Good initiative which aims to increase awareness and inspire action through education and advocacy of the United Nations’ Sustainable Development Goals (SDGs).

 OBUM'S SUSTAINABLE DEVELOPMENT GOALS